Pragati1610/Naut/README.md

 ## Tools used in this game:

-Composition and Object-Oriented JavaScript, p5\*js
+Composition and OOPs in JavaScript, p5\*js